 (v) Sections 7.2, power steering and backup systems and 8.

-(b) Documentation of compliance with paragraph (J)(3)(a) of this rule shall be signed off by a licensed professional engineer and sent to the RTSU of RSC.
+(b) Documentation of compliance with paragraph (J)(3)(a) of this rule shall be signed off by a licensed professional engineer and sent to OOD.
 Observation and inspection of both an uninstalled system and an installed system meets the requirements in lieu of bench testing.

 (c) Any hoses, lines, and fittings shall be of OEM quality and shall meet all FMVSS for passenger vehicles.